Did the Universe Really Start with a ‘Big Bang’ ?

 Why ? - perhaps it's because it enables the faithful to

 ‘leave it in God’s hands’ rather than worrying about it themselves.
-There’s yet another conundrum for you to ponder !....
+And there’s yet another conundrum for you to ponder !....

 Comments